Bone-rank system: History

 A person's bone rank status governed not only official status and marriage rights, but also the color of one's garments and the maximum dimensions of one's dwelling and carriage.
 These criteria are described in detail in the 12th century Korean history Samguk Sagi, particularly its Monographs (ji 志), book 2 (ranks and offices).
 The Samguk Sagis depiction of Silla life, however, has often been criticized for being excessively static.
 Unfortunately, since other sources are scarce, it is difficult to judge what sort of changes may have taken place in the bone rank system over the centuries.

+Brigham Young University historian Richard McBride writes that the hereditary privileges and social limitations of Sillan society cannot be understood outside the context of the bone-rank system.
+It had emerged as a means of organizing Silla in the 6th century as a result of Sillan conquests and assimilation of neighboring tribal peoples, polities and communities.
+All of the early Korean states were socially stratified and based on birth status, but McBride notes that Silla developed systems of social status and ranking far more comprehensive than either Goguryeo or Baekje.
+Chinese sources such as the Old history of the Tang note the pre-eminence of the Kim and Park families in Silla due to the bone-rank system.

 Rank

 Sacred bone (seonggol)

 According to Samguk Sagi, "the people of Silla divided the period from Hyeokgeose of Silla to Jindeok of Silla into Sacred Bone (Seonggol), and the king after Muyeol of Silla into True Bone (Jingol).
 The highest level of the bone rank was the "sacred bone", or seonggol (성골, 聖骨), sometimes termed "hallowed bone" or "holy bone".
 There is no specific record on exactly what the distinction between the Sacred Bone and the True Bone is set by, but is generally accepted that only the earliest kings were referred to as Seonggol.
 Because of this closed system of caste, when king Jinpyeong of Silla had no son and male heir whom he could pass the crown to, Queen Seondeok of Silla became the first woman to ascend the throne.
 Following the death of Queen Jindeok, the last of the Seonggol, she was succeeded by the Jingol-ranked Kim Chun-chu, who ascended the throne as Muyeol of Silla.
 The Jingol took over the throne for 281 years until Silla's demise.